Code-Institute-Submissions/YogaCity/README.md

 __Footer__<br>
 The footer will be the same at all pages.
 White with light gray icons.
-Social media icons and icons for contacting.
+Social media and contacting icons.

 ### Mockups & Wireframes
 The following wireframes were created using Balsamiq to design the website layout options: